Best Places to Go in Wrightsville Beach, NC, on a Family Vacation

 Where to Stay at Wrightsville Beach

-The beach access from the Blockade Runner made up for the room conditions.
+The beach access from the Blockade Runner is fabulous.
 Umbrellas and chairs are a must for your day at the beach.
-Umbrellas are $15, each chair is $10, or you can get a package deal of an umbrella and two chairs for $30.
+Umbrellas are $10, and each chair is $15.
+Consider tipping the employee who sets up your spot.
 Only take a blanket if it's a mildly breezy day or you won't be able to keep it stationed on the sand.

-At this location, the sand is bright, and the ocean ripples in dark blue and green hues.
-Sea shells abound for starting a collection.
+At this location, the sand is bright, and the ocean ripples in blue and green hues.
+Sea shells abound if you want a collection.

 Best Places to Eat at Wrightsville Beach

-The Blockade Runner is situated within walking distance of several eateries and an expansive souvenir shop, where you can find clothing, toys, beach gear, mugs, and all the expected trinkets to remind you of your trip.
+The Blockade Runner is situated within walking distance of several eateries and an expansive souvenir shop, Wings, where you can find clothing, toys, beach gear, mugs, and all the expected trinkets to remind you of your trip.
+In fact, the souvenirs at Wings are better quality and cheaper than any of the others.
 Our favorite restaurant in this area is South Beach Grill.
 It's pricey, but it's worth treating yourself to at least one night of ocean fare.
 Including the tip, it cost our family of four $103.
-Our meal included locally fresh caught grouper and flounder, and their spicy seafood mac-n-cheese was very unique.
+South Beach Grill is best known for its locally fresh caught grouper and flounder, and their spicy seafood mac-n-cheese is very unique.
+Even if you just want a sandwich, the Shrimp Po' Boy is excellent and boasts a delectable tartar sauce.
+Their french fries are also well-seasoned and delicious.

 If you're on a tight budget, try Trolley Dogs for lunch.
 Each themed dog is $3, but pack your own sides because nothing but hot dogs are on the menu.
 Need an ice cream to cool you down?
 Try Kohl's Custard for a sweet treat.

-Sweet n Savory Cafe is a nearby 4-star restaurant, but even with its vast menu, we found them to be a culinary Jack-of-all-trades but master of none.
+Sweet n Savory Cafe is a nearby 4-star restaurant, but even with its vast menu, we find them to be a culinary Jack-of-all-trades but master of none.
+A better choice for seafood, aside from South Beach Grill, is Bluewater Grill.
+We sampled their Calabash platter, which includes shrimp, oysters, and flounder with a side of coleslaw and fries.
+Yum!

-One of our favorite discoveries was Poe's Tavern, venerating Edgar Allen Poe.
+One of our favorite discoveries is Poe's Tavern, venerating Edgar Allen Poe.
 Pictures of Poe and his works adorn the walls, and the chandeliers and furniture are reminiscent of Poe's time period.
 Readings of Poe's works are even piped into the restrooms.
-Best known for their burgers, we found their fish tacos to be a surprising delight.
+Best known for their burgers, though their fish tacos are a surprising delight.

 Who knew that donut shops could serve yummy sandwiches for lunch too?
-The Donut Inn was a quaint stop where we enjoyed deluxe BLT's, an Italian chicken wrap, and a turkey club.
-First time customers ordering donuts also score one extra for free, and the Donut Inn earned a top 3 ranking of our all-time favorite donut shops.
+The Donut Inn is a quaint stop where we enjoyed deluxe BLT's, an Italian chicken wrap, and a turkey club.
+First time customers ordering donuts also score one extra for free, and the Donut Inn earns a top 3 ranking of our all-time favorite donut shops.
+Just a word of caution, it's easy to forget your credit card at The Donut Inn.
+Unlike other credit card machines that are positioned on a lower counter, this one is located in a higher spot.
+By the time you get your receipt, it's easy to forget to remove your credit card, which is why the staff had to rifle through over 50 credit cards to find ours!

 Places to Go at Wrightsville Beach